 - 1. Hair must be a naturally occurring color.
 Hair that is shoulder length or longer must be pulled back and pinned up away from the face and off the collar.
 Hair should be neatly groomed and have a professional appearance.
 Large, brightly colored, or ornate bows, ribbons, or clips are not to be worn. - 2.
 Men must be clean shaven or have neatly trimmed beards or moustaches. - 3.
-Nails must be short (not visible from the palmar side of the hand), clean, and neatly filed.
-Acrylic nails, gel nails, or overlays are prohibited.
+Nails must be short (not visible from the palm or side of the hand), clean, and neatly filed. acrylic nails, gel nails, dipped nails, or overlays are prohibited.
 Nail polish, if worn, must be clear or of neutral color. - 4.
-A wedding band and one pair of small hoops or stud earrings of gold, silver, or pearl (no larger than 1⁄2 inch in diameter) may be worn in the ear lobes only.
+A wedding band and one pair of small hoops or stud earrings of gold, silver, diamond, or pearl (no larger than 1⁄2 inch in diameter) may be worn in the ear lobes only.
 Other body piercing ornaments are prohibited. - 5.
 Tattoos are not to be visible while in the clinical/laboratory. - 6.
 A watch with a second hand may be worn when providing client care.
 No smart watches will be allowed during clinical experiences.
 NO other jewelry or ornament may be worn on the body. - 7.
 Because some persons are adversely affected by odors, cologne, perfume, or other strongly scented products are not to be worn while administering nursing care. - 8.
 Chewing gum is not allowed during any clinical laboratory experience. - 9.
-Students should practice good personal hygiene and grooming.
+Students should practice good personal hygiene and grooming. - 10.
+Eyelashes must be natural in appearance and cannot exceed 1.5 centimeters in length.